SamuelYvon/rs-spotify-status/README.md

 ## Why?

-I see a lot of configuration with a simple script like this to display the current song playing on spotify in the i3bar:
+I see a lot of configurations with a simple script like this one to display the current song playing on spotify in the i3bar:

 ```shell